Volakile/Pi/README.md

 You can find some more at - https://firebog.net/

-5) Hit 'Save and update' - FYI this will take a little while
-6) That's it, you've got your Pihole all setup!
+5) That's it, you've got your Pihole all setup!

 If you want to have your phone routing through the pihole wherever you are, we just need to setup a VPN, tell it to use the pihole and get pihole to monitor the traffic.
 You can see how to do this below.